FortressOne/fortressone.github.io/index.md

 * Auto ID can be activated with `setinfo ai 1`.

-## Commands for running a quad on qw://sydney.fortressone.org
+## Commands for running a quad on FortressOne servers

 Ensure you have `cl_crypt_rcon 1`.